-The Revitalization Act revised N-PCL § 715 to address "related party transactions."91 Under the Revitalization Act, the board of a New York not-for-profit (or an authorized board committee (the "Committee")) must determine that a related party transaction is fair, reasonable and in the corporation's best interest at the time of such determination.92 Further, any director, officer or "key person"93 who has an interest in a related party transaction must disclose in good faith to the board, or the Committee, the material facts concerning their interest.
+The Revitalization Act revised N-PCL § 715 to address "related party transactions."
+Under the Revitalization Act, the board of a New York not-for-profit (or an authorized board committee (the "Committee")) must determine that a related party transaction is fair, reasonable and in the corporation's best interest at the time of such determination.
+Further, any director, officer or "key person" who has an interest in a related party transaction must disclose in good faith to the board, or the Committee, the material facts concerning their interest.
 In addition, for transactions involving a charitable organization in which a related party has a "substantial financial interest" (which is not defined in the N-PCL), boards or Committees must follow certain procedural requirements, including consideration of alternative transactions to the extent available, obtaining majority board or committee approval and contemporaneously documenting the board or Committee's considerations and decision.
-Interested officers and directors may not participate in deliberations or voting relating to the transaction at issue; however, they may be requested to present information concerning the transaction at a board or committee meeting prior to the commencement of deliberations or voting relating thereto.94 Under the Revitalization Act, directors who are present at a meeting but not present at the time of a vote due to a conflict of interest or related party transaction are deemed to be present at the time of the vote for quorum purposes.
+Interested officers and directors may not participate in deliberations or voting relating to the transaction at issue; however, they may be requested to present information concerning the transaction at a board or committee meeting prior to the commencement of deliberations or voting relating thereto.

 The Revitalization Act's definition of a "related party transaction" allows a transaction with a related party to proceed without board review if the transaction: (i) is of limited monetary value; (ii) would not usually be reviewed by the board in the ordinary course of business and is available to others on the same or similar terms; or (iii) provides a charitable benefit to a member of a charitable class where the benefit is available to others on similar terms.
-The Revitalization Act also provides for certain defenses against claims brought by the attorney general or any other person or entity that a related party transaction violated its approval requirements, provided that, among other things, the transaction was "fair, reasonable, and in the corporation's best interest at the time the corporation approved the transaction."95
+The Revitalization Act also provides for certain defenses against claims brought by the attorney general or any other person or entity that a related party transaction violated its approval requirements, provided that, among other things, the transaction was "fair, reasonable, and in the corporation's best interest at the time the corporation approved the transaction."

 The Revitalization Act also requires that all New York not-for-profit corporations - regardless of size - have a conflict of interest policy applicable to directors, officers, and key persons.
-While some not-for-profits may have previously adopted a conflict of interest policy, disclosure of which is required by IRS Form 990, the Revitalization Act expressly mandates the adoption of such policy.96 The Revitalization Act requires that such policy, among other things:
+While some not-for-profits may have previously adopted a conflict of interest policy, disclosure of which is required by IRS Form 990, the Revitalization Act expressly mandates the adoption of such policy.
+The Revitalization Act requires that such policy, among other things:

-Define the circumstances that constitute a conflict;97

-- Include procedures for disclosing conflicts, possible conflicts to the board or to a committee of the board, and procedures for the board or committee to determine whether a conflict exists;98 - Prohibit a conflicted person from participating in deliberations or voting or improperly influencing the vote on the matter giving the rise to the conflict;99 - Include procedures for disclosing, addressing and documenting related party transactions;100 and - Require directors to disclose to the corporation (upon joining the board and annually thereafter) any entities with which they are affiliated and with which the corporation has a relationship, and any corporate transactions possibly giving rise to a conflict for the director.101 The board must oversee the adoption and implementation of and compliance with the policy.
+- Define the circumstances that constitute a conflict; - Include procedures for disclosing conflicts, possible conflicts to the board or to a committee of the board, and procedures for the board or committee to determine whether a conflict exists; - Prohibit a conflicted person from participating in deliberations or voting or improperly influencing the vote on the matter giving the rise to the conflict; - Include procedures for disclosing, addressing and documenting related party transactions; and - Require directors to disclose to the corporation (upon joining the board and annually thereafter) any entities with which they are affiliated and with which the corporation has a relationship, and any corporate transactions possibly giving rise to a conflict for the director.
+The board must oversee the adoption and implementation of, and compliance with, the policy.